-ICE is actually a group of conditions related to changes in corneal cells and the iris.
+ICE is a group of conditions related to changes in corneal cells and the iris.
 The syndrome almost always involves cells moving from the cornea to the iris.
 Loss of cells from the cornea can cause corneal swelling, and the iris and pupil can become distorted.
-Also, when the corneal cells move, they can block fluid from draining properly through the eye’s microscopic drainage channels.
+When the corneal cells move, they can block fluid from draining properly through the eye’s microscopic drainage channels.
 This blockage causes pressure in the eye to build, leading to glaucoma.

 Who is at Risk for Iridocorneal Endothelial Syndrome (ICE)?

-There is no way to stop the progression of ICE, but treatment is usually focused on managing the glaucoma, either through medication or possibly surgery, to help reduce pressure in the eye.
+There is no way to stop the progression of ICE.
+Treatment is usually focused on managing the glaucoma.
+Glaucoma treatment involves medication or possibly surgery.
+This helps reduce pressure in the eye.